devicetree-org/devicetree-specification/source/references.rst

 .. [b4] *booting-without-of.txt*, Ben Herrenschmidt, Becky Bruce, et
-   al., From the Linux kernel source tree (http://www.kernel.org/), Describes the device tree as used by the Linux kernel.
+   al., From the Linux kernel source tree (http://www.kernel.org/), Describes the devicetree as used by the Linux kernel.

-.. [b5] *Device Trees Everywhere*, David Gibson and Ben Herrenschmidt (http://ozlabs.org/~dgibson/home/papers/dtc-paper.pdf), An overview of the concept of the device tree and device tree compiler.
+.. [b5] *Device Trees Everywhere*, David Gibson and Ben Herrenschmidt (http://ozlabs.org/~dgibson/home/papers/dtc-paper.pdf), An overview of the concept of the devicetree and devicetree compiler.

 .. [b6] *PCI Bus Binding to: IEEE Std 1275-1994 Standard for Boot (Initialization Configuration) Firmware*, Revision 2.1, Open Firmware